-Learn all about Tulip flowers in this gardener’s guide with a plant profile.
+Learn all about Tulip flowers in this gardener’s guide.

 With an estimated 3 billion bulbs exported each year, depending on your color or size preference there is sure to be a tulip flower for you.

-In our tulip plant profile below, you’ll learn what sets tulips apart from other spring-blooming bulbs as well as basic plant care and where to buy them for yourself.
+In our tulip plant profile below, you’ll learn what sets tulips (14 different kinds!) apart from other spring-blooming bulbs as well as basic plant care and where to buy them for yourself.

 Read our Tulip plant post below to learn: